-The Mission of TekVenture is to provide an environment offering space, tools, materials, and mentors where the community can realize their creative potential, satisfy their need to make things, talk shop with other makers, and connect with emerging technologies and the industries that use them.
+The Mission of TekVenture is to provide an environment offering space, tools, materials, and mentors where the community can realize their creative potential, satisfy their need to make things, talk shop with other makers and engage with emnerging technoogis and the artisans and industries that use them.

-While searching for a permanent facility, TekVenture in partnership with the Allen County Public Library has created the TekVenture Maker Station in a 50 ft. mobile classroom equipped with digital fabricating and rapid prototyping tools for public use.
+While searching for a permanent facility, TekVenture in partnership with the Allen County Public Library created the TekVenture Maker Station in a 50 ft. mobile classroom equipped with digital fabricating and rapid prototyping tools for public use.
 The Maker Station operated between 2011 and 2014.

-At the Maker Station, interested library patrons including students, educators, and members of the public can design and make things using digital design and prototyping tools.
-While they develop facility and confidence in using these tools, they will be mentored by staff and volunteers of TekVenture and the Machinists' Group of Northeast Indiana.
-“Makers” will also learn about how these technologies are being used in shops and industries to manufacture things.
+At the Maker Station, interested library patrons including students, educators, and members of the public designed and made things using digital design and prototyping tools.
+While they developed facility and confidence in using these tools, they were mentored by staff and volunteers of TekVenture and the Machinists' Group of Northeast Indiana.
+“Makers” also learned about how these technologies are being used in shops and industries to manufacture things.

-A "work in progress," the TekVenture Maker Station features digitally controlled rapid prototyping and "personal fabrication" tools including a CNC router and milling machines, 3D printers, metal lathe small injection molder, vacuum forming prototyper, welders, foundry and forges, electronics and robotics shops, wood shop, sewing center, vehicle bay, assembly areas and other tools for making things.
+Now, a "work in progress," TekVenture features digitally-controlled rapid prototyping and "personal fabrication" tools including a CNC router and milling machines, 3D printers, metal lathe small injection molder, vacuum forming prototyper, welders, foundry and forges, electronics and robotics shops, wood shop, sewing center, vehicle bay, assembly areas and other tools for making things.

 TekVenture has offered over 100 demonstrations and hands-on workshops to library patrons and the general public since opening in March 2012.

 Like most "maker spaces" TekVenture offers memberships for individuals, families and groups for extended access and instruction on tools.

 A visit to the TekVenture during open hours to see what is offered is free.